DPR-droid/2022_01_Fundamentals-of-Data-Analysis-2021/README.md

     - Samples of coursework

 # 2. Pyplot Notebook - pyplot_V3.ipynb
 This README contains an overview of the Pyplot Notebook.
-The Jupyter notebook contains the main body of work and list all references used the in the assignment.
+The Jupyter notebook contains the main body of work and lists all references used in the assignment.

 - 2.1 About the Pyplot Notebook
 - 2.2 First plot